Table of Contents

 Oversight on Equipment Utilization

-Part quality is affected by process parameters and environmental conditions.
-Using Internet of Things production process parameters are monitored continuously.
-In case of any deviation in process parameters, an alert is sent to operator.
+Manufactured part quality depends on process parameters and environmental conditions.
+IoT connected sensors are used to monitor manufacturing process parameters continuously.
+If any variation in process parameters is observed, an alert is sent to the operator.

 Machine Preventive Maintenance

-IoT send real time machine sensor data to cloud.
-From where Service Engineer can monitor and analyze real time machine sensor data (Vibration, temperature, pressure etc).
-Based on this data service engineer prepares machine maintenance schedule.
+IoT in production is used to suggest preventive maintenance schedules for machines by sending real time machine sensor data to the cloud.
+From where service engineers can monitor and analyze real time machine sensor data and prepare machine maintenance schedules.

-To automate this process, RFID tags or BLE Beacons are attached to inventory items.
-IoT connected tags send inventory existing location to cloud.
-This enables automatic update of inventory location in ERP software used by organizations.
+To automate inventory management processes, RFID tags or BLE beacons are attached to the inventory.
+IoT connected tags send inventory current location to the cloud.
+This enables automatic update of inventory location in ERP.